caugustine2022/resume/README.md

 ### **Professional Summary**
 ----

-#### Solutions-Oriented Information Technology and Cybersecurity Professional | Ph.D.
-Candidate in Information Technology
+#### Solutions-Oriented Information Technology and Cybersecurity Professional.
+Solutions-Oriented Information Technology and Cybersecurity Professional.
 Dynamic and highly skilled cybersecurity professional with a proven track record of enhancing organizational security, optimizing IT infrastructure, and ensuring compliance with regulatory standards across private and government sectors.
-Expertise in conducting risk assessments, managing vulnerabilities, and implementing advanced security measures to protect critical systems and sensitive data.
+Expertise in risk assessments, vulnerability management, and the implementation of advanced security measures to protect critical systems and sensitive data.
 Proficient in utilizing cutting-edge tools such as Splunk, Nessus, and AWS services to enhance security monitoring, incident response, and operational resilience.
-A strategic leader with a history of managing cross-functional teams and delivering complex security projects on time and within scope.
-Combines deep academic knowledge with hands-on experience to craft innovative, practical solutions for tackling evolving cybersecurity challenges.
+A strategic leader with a history of successfully managing cross-functional teams and delivering complex security projects on time and within scope.
+Ph.D.
+Candidate, leveraging deep academic knowledge and hands-on experience to craft innovative, practical solutions for tackling evolving cybersecurity challenges.

 ----
 ----